 Don't face your Texas DWI charge alone!
 At Cofer & Connelly, PLLC, we offer over six decades of combined legal experience and an impressive track record that includes over 25,000 criminal and family law cases.
-Our seasoned Austin attorneys are no strangers to the courtroom, having handled more than 370 jury trials with significant success.
+Our seasoned Austin attorneys are experienced in the courtroom, having handled more than 370 jury trials with significant success.
+If you need a DWI attorney in San Marcos, let our proven team help you protect your future.

 From former prosecutors to judges, our team members have held esteemed roles throughout Texas, appointed by high-ranking officials like Presidents, Governors, and Mayors.
 We understand the intricacies of the legal system and know how to deliver results.
 You deserve the best legal defense; make the call to 512-991-0576 now or reach us online to speak with an experienced criminal defense attorney.